chenxy19/BIOS270-AU25/HW/HW2/HW2.md

 ```python
 st.plotly_chart(fig, use_container_width=True)
 ```
-- [v] It makes the chart automatically scale to fit the available page width.
+- [x] It makes the chart automatically scale to fit the available page width.
-- [x] It forces Streamlit to display a smaller chart.
+- [ ] It forces Streamlit to display a smaller chart.
-- [x] It changes how Plotly computes data ranges.
+- [ ] It changes how Plotly computes data ranges.

 ---